 Pea and asparagus risotto

-If you’re in the mood for some warming comfort food but still want to enjoy some fresh spring veg, why not make a pea and asparagus risotto?
+If you’re in the mood for warming comfort food but still want to enjoy fresh spring veg, why not make a pea and asparagus risotto?

-Just like asparagus, peas are packed with nutrients, and they’re a great source of protein too.
-And if you’ve ever had freshly picked peas, you’ll know they’re far tastier than the frozen ones!
+Just like asparagus, peas are packed with nutrients, and they’re a great source of protein.
+And if you’ve ever had freshly picked peas, you’ll know they’re far tastier than frozen ones.

-Due to the fact that risotto requires a near-constant presence at the stove, many people see it as a labour of love, but it’s actually really simple to make.
-While you do have to frequently stir, there’s a certain comfort about the mindless repetition of it all – and of course, the dish itself is the ultimate comfort food!
+Because risotto requires a near-constant presence at the stove, many people see it as a labour of love, but it’s actually really simple to make.
+While you do have to stir frequently, there’s a comfort about the slow repetition – and of course, the dish itself is the ultimate comfort food.

-Plus, risotto is a really versatile dish.
-Though this version is all about celebrating spring vegetables like peas and asparagus, you can also add in other veggies you have lying around: courgettes, mushrooms, and spinach work well too.
+Plus, risotto is highly versatile.
+Though this version is all about celebrating spring vegetables like peas and asparagus, you can also add in other veggies you have lying around: courgettes, mushrooms, and spinach work well, too.
 And while white wine gives risotto a lovely depth of flavour, you don’t have to use it if you’d prefer not to.

 7. Smoked mackerel and beetroot salad